verdaux/BookNotes/Phrases/Impressors 11.md

 - [ ] Appeasement is never the answer in the face of naked aggression.
 - [ ] If I'm not in a state of grace I try to go to bed.
 - [ ] The shortest poem I know is a name.
+- [ ] Studies have shown that unannoying interrogations are 50% less effective.